Cost: Free public access

 Great for: Nature, Idyllic Village Life, Strange Geology

 The village of Oğuldere (sometimes referred to by its old Armenian name: Buban) is a town known mostly for the short fairy chimneys that top a number of the hills surrounding it.
 The current location of Oğuldere is rather recent as the old town was mostly destroyed in an earthquake just short of 30 years ago.
 The brilliant green valley from the new town to the old is well worth exploring as it runs between fairy chimney-topped hills and up to the ruins of the old town where there are a couple cave homes, natural caves, as well as pasture land full of livestock.
-The entire area is quite picturesque and holds some great hidden gems.

 How To Get There